CaroHaensch/carohaensch.github.io/index.md

 ## Supervised Theses

+- 3 x Bachelor Thesis (Statistics, University of Munich).
+2022.
+All topics related to the Covid-19 Trends and Impact Surveys.
 - 3 x Bachelor Thesis (Sociology, University of Mannheim).
 2021.
 All topics related to supervised classification of open-ended questions in surveys.

 ## Lecture